SamvelMK/fuzzy_contoller/README.md

 kaggle datasets download -d shivamb/netflix-shows
 ```

 The data processing pipline takes the raw kaggle dataset and prepares it for the analysis.
-Because this is a demonstration case I did not went to much into the proper data cleaning process.
+Because this is a demonstration case I did not went too much into the proper data cleaning process.
 I built a couple of features based on the available data and applied some basic cleaning procedures.
 Totally unnecessary for this case, but wanted to have fun, I decided to run the pipline tasks in parallel.
-In other words, the dataset is partitioned into 10 parts and then the cleaning tasks are implemented on each partition in parallel.
+In other words, the dataset is partitioned into 10 parts and then the cleaning tasks are implemented on each partition in parallel (on multiple cores).
 Afterwards, the cleaned segments are concatinated.
 At the end a clean_data.csv file is outputted.

 The pipline filters only 'Movies' released in the United States and are in the 'Mature' category according to the Netflix Categorization scheme.
 The dataset included the following features: